saikrithik/LADS-License-Authorization-and-Drivers-Saftey/README.md

 # LADS-License-Authorization-and-Driver's-Saftey
+#### Check Project details folder for the Detailed information about this project
 This is the repository of my project LADS.\
 **Theme** : Prevent Accidents due to unauthorized drivers and drowsy driving.\
 **Product** : Mobility service providers can get the driver's history of qualitiness directly from the data and improve their employees.